 90% of Dreamers complete high school, compared to 74% of low-income students nationally.

-Dreamers are 3x more likely to earn a bachelor’s degree than their low-income peers.
+Dreamers are over 3x more likely to earn a bachelor’s degree than their low-income peers.

 College graduates earn, on average, an additional $1 Million in lifetime earnings.

 Don’t just take our word for it…hear it from Dreamers!

 "Being a Dreamer means to me that I have a freedom to pursue my own goals and reach beyond college, and have a successful career afterwards."

 "Being a Dreamer allows me to help people be the best they can be.
 It also helps me become a bigger person myself."